 - The Game & Watch Gallery games would automatically perform a quicksave upon pausing and delete it when resuming or exiting, allowing the players to pause and then shut off the game at the pause menu, and still pick up where they left off.

-has this as a part of their implementation of Permadeath.
+Every single roguelike has this as a part of their implementation of Permadeath.
 However, there are some that play with it to various degrees.

 - The Pokemon Mystery Dungeon games do this if you save while inside a dungeon.